influxdata/flux/CONTRIBUTING.md

 - [ ] Sign [CLA](https://www.influxdata.com/legal/cla/) (if not already signed)
 ```

+Flux uses _conventional commit message_ formats: https://www.conventionalcommits.org/en/v1.0.0-beta.3/.
+Please use this commit message format for commits that will be visible in influxdata/flux history.

 ## Signing the CLA
 In order to contribute back to Flux, you must sign the
 [InfluxData Contributor License Agreement](https://www.influxdata.com/legal/cla/) (CLA).